bykinBit/task/README.md

 # task
-A project of learning React
+A project for React App